 - The University is not obliged to pay for costs associated with minor work-related injury.

-- The reimbursement of expenses under this Guideline does not imply that the University has accepted responsibility for the injury.
+- The reimbursement of expenses under this guideline does not imply that the University has accepted workers' compensation liability for the injury.

-- The University will only reimburse monies related to medical, pharmaceutical and diagnostic expenses.
-Personal effects (e.g. spectacles, watches, and clothing) that are damaged in connection with a minor work-related injury may be reimbursed in exceptional circumstances at the discretion of the work area.
+- The University only reimburses monies related to medical, treatment and diagnostic expenses.
+Personal effects (e.g. spectacles, watches, and clothing) that are damaged in connection with a minor work-related injury may be reimbursed in exceptional circumstances.

-- The University may be requested to submit staff claim records to Comcare or other agencies and will do so in accordance with the law.
-Otherwise records will be held in accordance with University policy on privacy and record keeping.
+- The University may be requested to submit staff claim records to the University's Claim Delegate or other agencies and will do so in accordance with the law.
+Otherwise records are held in accordance with University policy on privacy and record keeping.

 |Printable version (PDF)|